Prototypist1/age-of-empires-2-maps/More.md

 ## win fights ##
 ![p5-win-fights-2.png](p5-win-fights-2.png)
 - 1 v 1 v 1 v 1
-- steel a cow from each other player to win
+- steal a cow from each other player to win
 - off map production
-- our army spawns
+- our army spawns with a cow
+- when you loose your cow you loose you army and get money to buy a new one